People's Liberation Party-Front of Turkey: Sibel Erkan affair

-The THKC guerrillas left Güney's house the 24 May 1971.
+The THKC guerrillas left Güney's house on 24 May 1971.
 On 30 May 1971 Çayan and Cevahir entered a house in Maltepe, Istanbul, and took Sibel Erkan as a hostage.
-The police and army initiated a rescue operation and had the house under siege for 51 hours.
-After, they attacked the guerrillas on 1 June 1971.
-Firstly sniper Cihangir Erdeniz directed 3 shots at Cevahir.
-After, the forces entered the house and killed Cevahir.
-Also Çayan was captured.
+The police and army initiated a rescue operation and put the house under siege for 51 hours.
+With the negotiations having no results, state forces ambushed the guerrillas on 1 June 1971.
+Firstly sniper Cihangir Erdeniz shot 3 shots at Cevahir.
+Following the sniper shots, armed forces entered the house and killed the wounded Cevahir. Çayan was captured armed due to a suicide attempt.

 Trials and escape from prison

-After the arrest of THKP-C guerrillas, trials begun. Çayan and Bardakçı asked with execution.
-But on 29 November 1971, 2 THKO and 3 THKP-C guerillas escaped from prison.
+After the arrest of the most of the THKP-C guerrillas, trials began at the İstanbul Court-Martial. Çayan and Bardakçı were tried with execution.
+However, before the end of the trials, 2 THKO and 3 THKP-C guerillas escaped from prison on 29 November 1971.

 Expulsion of Aktolga and Küpeli from the THKP

-After the escape Çayan meets with Münir Ramazan Aktolga and Yusuf Küpeli.
-After the meets, Çayan blamed Aktolga and Küpeli for being Doctorist.
-With proposal of Çayan, Aktolga and Küpeli exiled from THKP and THKC.
+After the escape Çayan met with Münir Ramazan Aktolga and Yusuf Küpeli.
+At their meeting, Çayan blamed Aktolga and Küpeli for being Doctorists and right-deviationists.
+With a proposal penned by Çayan, Aktolga and Küpeli expelled from the THKP and THKC.

 Elimination of the urban guerrilla team

-After the escape Çayan and Bardakçı make a decision. Çayan beings leader of the rural guerrilla units and Bardakçı beings leader of the urban guerrilla units.
-On 19 February 1971 07:00, Bardakçı killed in Arnavutköy.
+After the escape Çayan and Bardakçı made the decision that Çayan would lead the rural guerrillas and Bardakçı would lead the urban guerrillas.
+On 19 February 1971 07:00, Bardakçı was killed in Arnavutköy.
 With this, the urban guerrilla unit of the THKC was defeated.

 Kızıldere affair

-A Black Sea rural guerrilla team of the THKC and some THKO guerrillas, kidnapped 2 Canadian and 1 Briton radar technicians in Ünye on 26 March 1972.
+A Black Sea rural guerrilla team of the THKC and some THKO guerrillas kidnapped three radar technicians (Two Canadians, one Briton) in Ünye on 26 March 1972.
 The revolutionaries were surrounded by Turkish soldiers in Tokat, Niksar, Kızıldere village on 30 March 1972.
-At first, the soldiers wanted to negotiate with the militants.
-Then the soldiers opened fire upon the militants, as result of which Mahir Çayan died.
-After the death of Çayan, the militants killed the technicians.
-And conflict starts.
-After the conflict, 9 guerrilla dead.
-Saffet Alp (from THKP-C) was captured.
-But after he was killed by soldiers.
-One of the guerrillas, Ertuğrul Kürkçü, hid and saved himself, but he too was captured on 31 March 1972 due to his father not being able to find his son's body amongst the dead.
+At first, the soldiers tried to negotiate with the militants.
+However this was deceiving, as soldiers fired the first shot and killed Mahir Çayan.
+In return of the opening fire and killing of Çayan, the militants killed the kidnapped technicians and the conflict started.
+At the end of the conflict, 9 guerrillas were captured dead.
+Saffet Alp (from THKP-C) was captured alive but executed by the gendarmeries.
+One of the guerrillas, Ertuğrul Kürkçü, hid and saved himself, however because his father was not able to find his body amongst the dead bodies, he too was captured on 31 March 1972.